techCarpenter/brianjdevries.com/src/now.md

   - TypeScript, Vue, C#, and SQL
 - Raising my two sons
 - Working on leading my family better spiritually through devotions and prayer
-- My wife and I bought our first house, moving mid-October!
+- My wife and I are all moved in to the new house!
+We're making small improvements already, but are feeling mostly settled in.

 ---